asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

     // ...
 ```

-This will connect to Consul using a default port.
+This will connect to Consul using the default port.

 For more information on how to configure Consul Provider, read [the Consul provider documentation page](consul-net.md).